electricimp/STN1110/README.md

 ### Class Methods

 ### UARTInterface.execute(command, timeout, callback)
 Executes the command string 'command' with timeout 'timeout' seconds and calls 'callback' with the result.
 Callback is called with one parameter that is a table containing either an "err" key or a "msg" key.
 If the "err" key is present in the table an error occured during command execution and the corresponding value describes the error.
-If the "err" key is not present in the table the "msg" value will contain the result of the command.
+If the "err" key is not present in the table the "msg" value will contain the output of the command.

 ### UARTInterface.getElmVersion()
 Returns the version string of the ELM emulator provided by the STN1110 on reset